Can I Use Photos Found On the Web In My Website?

 The ideal choice, of course, is to use your own photos.
 There are countless tutorials online that can help you to improve your photography skills.
 That’s not always possible or practical though, so instead you’ll want to look to trustworthy ‘stock photo’ websites.

-Images purchased this way cost just a few dollars, depending on the size of course.
+Images purchased this way generally cost just a few dollars, depending on the size of course.
 Definitely consider purchasing a few images for your primary pages, as professional images can make a good impression on visitors.

 How To Get Free Photos